5T33Z0/OC-Little-Translated/00. Overview/iv ASL to AML Conversion/README.md

 > ASL is an abbreviation for ACPI Source Language, which literally means `ACPI Source Code`.

+The following table can be regarded as the quasi dictionary for translating from ASL to AML.
+Here's an Example: the well-known "_DSM to XDSM" binary rename consists of the "Find" value: `5F44534D` (which literally means "_DSM" in binary) and a new value `5844534D` (whcih means "XDSM").
+This all seems kind of random, but in fact it is not.
+If you take a look in the dictionary you can see that the underscore "_" has a value of "5F" (we omit the leading zeros), "D" has "44", "3S" and M corresponds to "4d" – which equals "_DSM" in binary.
+And binary "58" "44" "53" "4D" equals to "XDSM" in ASL.

 |          ASL           |   Binary (AML) |
 | :--------------------: | :---------:    |
 |          ZERO          |   `0x00`    |